samskivert/jogviz/README.md

 Another useful method is `filter`.
 Take a look at the `Grapher` source for enlightening details on its use.
 It's pretty simple.

+You can also see some sample output by invoking:

+    ant example

+This visualizes the javac AST on some sample code.